Dysport abobotulinumtoxinA logo

 Patient support for eligible* and enrolled patients prescribed Dysport®

-Once the provider has prescribed Dysport for injection, the IPSEN CARES Patient Access Specialists are fully dedicated to:
+the IPSEN CARES Patient Access Managers are fully dedicated to:

 • Facilitating patients’ access to their prescribed medications